Pack a ‘winter survival kit’

 Extra screen wash

 It’s surprising how much screen wash is consumed to keep a windscreen clean in wet or snowy weather.
 Keep a ready-mixed bottle handy to top up when needed.
+Ensure your windscreen wipers are in good condition too, as deterioration will smear dirt.

 A shovel and tow rope